filecoin-project/community/polls/[SAMPLE POLL FOR TESTING] FIP-70: Enable DataCap Top up for Filecoin Plus Client Addresses.md

+> Note: This is **NOT** a real poll for FIP discussion 70.

 **Background**
-This *sample* poll is to gather the community's sentiment on [FIP-70](https://github.com/filecoin-project/FIPs/issues/70).
+This *sample* poll is to gather the community's sentiment on [FIP issue #70](https://github.com/filecoin-project/FIPs/issues/70).
 Discussions about this FIP can be carried out in the original FIP repo issue.

 **Proposal**
 Client addresses should be able to receive additional DataCap allocations to a given address.